 The real reason Generation X fears Millennials.

 And don’t get me started about Millennials in the workplace.
-When did it become okay for less experienced employees to tell us how to run our businesses and what our culture should be.
-Nevermind the continuous need for affirmation, it’s as if they need a “Like” every time they do something they are supposed to be doing.
-And the asks for help when they meet a problem they can’t Snapchat their way out of?
+When did it become okay for less experienced employees to tell us how to run our businesses and what our culture should be?
+Never mind the continuous need for affirmation, it's as if they need a “Like” every time they do something they are supposed to be doing.
+And asks for help when they meet a problem they can’t Snapchat their way out of?

 Far from being difficult to manage, they work hard to make it easier.
 They share how they feel about a range of organisational aspects and how they can be more effective.
 I know large firms that pay big money to consulting houses to gather this type of data, yet it sits right under their noses.
 The young leaders and colleagues, we are all fortunate to work with, want feedback on whether they are headed in the right direction.
-They want to work smart not longer.
-They want lives outside work?
-Well, so do I.
+They want to work smarter not longer.
+They want lives outside work, well so do I.

 The difficulty my generation had in finding employment back in the 1980’s and 1990’s did not prepare us more than them for the world, it scarred us.
 The controlling management styles we developed from fear of losing those jobs did not make our organisations stronger, it held them back.
 Millennials are not flawless, they do not have infinite awareness, they do not have all the answers.
 But they recognise and admit that.
 Perhaps this is what my generation most fears about Millennials.

 If only social media apps came with a manual.